kkots/ggxrd_hitbox_overlay_2211/README.md

 If the DLL is not found when the game launches, it will just run normally, without the mod.
 Since there's no way to unload the mod on Ubuntu/Linux (the injector doesn't work), you can add the `.ini` file mentioned in `Hotkey configuration` section into the folder with the game executable and change the line `startDisabled = false` to `startDisabled = true` in it and use the `F6` (the default) hotkey to enable the mod when you need.

+If Steam Proton is taking forever to launch the game, patched or not, then rename the mod's dll and put the original, unpatched version of the game executable back, then try switching the Proton version in Steam's settings and agree to restart Steam.
+After restarting Steam will start downloading two things related to Guilty Gear Xrd and will launch GGXrd automatically (even though you didn't tell it to).
+GGXrd should work.
+Quit GGXrd.
+Place the patched version of the game executable and the mod's dll back and restart GGXrd.
+GGXrd will launch with the mod.
+Idk what causes this.

 ## Features

 ### Green - Hurtboxes